 Install Bugbot on your Shelf fork from the Cursor dashboard and grant it access.
 Confirm it’s active by opening an existing PR—Bugbot should leave a comment within a minute or two.

-Drop .cursor/BUGBOT.md in the repo root with the content from the previous lesson (tweak as needed).
+Create .cursor/BUGBOT.md in the repo root from the previous lesson’s guidance.
 In the fully hosted version of the lab, commit it directly to main.
 In the local workshop repo, commit it on your current working branch now and merge it into main later when the fork exists.

 The planted bug